 We never had a disconnect problem before, so we can't speak to the benefits, but we haven't been shocked by the hose after wrapping it, so that's a win.
 It's also much cheaper that a real anti-static hose.

-We’re happy to help work through any problems that you’re having, disconnects or otherwise.
+We're happy to help work through any problems that you're having, disconnects or otherwise.
+Remember, [CNC dust collection is critical to the proper operation of your machine so it's worth taking the time to get it right.